josephchenhk/qtrader/README.md

 ## Run a backtest

-Here we go!
+Now we are ready to run a backtest.
 Here is a sample of running a backtest in QTrader:

 ```python
 # prepare stocks